 But, how do you step into a better place?
 Well, as Tobler put it after conducting his research, “You don’t need to become a self-sacrificing martyr to feel happier.
 Just being a little more generous will suffice.”

-So, when you’re checking out at Walgreen’s, tap the button to give a dollar to the Red Cross.
+So, the next time you’re checking out at Walgreen’s, tap that button to give a dollar to the Red Cross.

 Pay for someone’s Frappucino.